wilsonmar/wilsonmar.github.io/_posts/2016-10-11-making-videos.md

    eject the installer from the left panel of Finder.
    Move to Trash the installer file to save disk space.

+6. Download and install the MP3 add-in to Audacity from:

+   <a target="_blank" href="https://lame.buanzo.org/#lameosxdl">https://lame.buanzo.org/#lameosxdl</a>

+## Recording

-7. When invoking Audacity for the first time, check "Don't show this again at start up".
+1. When invoking Audacity for the first time, check "Don't show this again at start up".

-8. PROTIP: To avoid an echo, record early in the morning within a padded room, when/where there is the least noise.
+8. PROTIP: To avoid echo effects, go to a quiet padded room and record early in the morning when/where there is the least noise.

 9. PROTIP: Audacity's UI was not designed well.
 Use a second monitor to dispaly the narration.
 Audacity seems to like being on the primary display.